INESCTEC/predico-collabforecast/documentation/docs/application.md

 !!! warning "Important"
     - **Serious Applicants Only**: Only serious applications will be considered.
 Forecasters' submitted forecasts should perform as well as or better than Elia's current forecast, published on Elia's Open Data Portal (https://opendata.elia.be/).
 Elia may request a one-day, day-ahead forecast before enrolling the Forecaster to verify seriousness.
     - **Single Forecaster ID**: For now, a maximum of one account can be issued per individual or organization wanting to participate as a Forecaster.

+## What's next?

+Learn how to authenticate on the Predico platform in the [Authentication](authentication.md) section.